Skip to content

 Health impacts

 Aircraft noise is a public health issue.
-It can impact memory and learning in children, disturb sleep, and cause serious long-term health problems including cardiovascular disease.
+It can impact memory and learning in children, disturb sleep, and is linked to long-term health problems including cardiovascular disease, stress and hypertension.
 A large scale study around Heathrow Airport found that people living under the flightpath were 10-20% more at risk of stroke and heart disease than those not living under the flight path.
-There is also emerging evidence of impacts on mental health, linked to increases in stress and anxiety.
 A large body of health evidence is reviewed in AEF’s 2016 report Aircraft Noise and Public Health: the Evidence is Loud and Clear.
-The World Health Organisation (Europe Region) issued its Environmental Health Guidelines in October 2018 which make specific health-based recommendations for limiting night and daytime exposure to aircraft noise.

 Aircraft noise can impact memory and learning in children, disturb sleep, and cause serious long-term health problems including cardiovascular disease.

-Because aviation is exempt from noise nuisance claims, there is little legal protection for people affected by aircraft noise.
-AEF’s published guides explain the relevant legislation and role of regulators and other bodies, how to complain about aircraft noise, and how to make your views known in the airspace change and planning processes.
-With the exception of Heathrow, Gatwick and Stansted where the Secretary of State uses discretionary powers to impose noise regulations, most airports and airfields in the UK are regulated by the planning system, with variable results.
+With the exception of Heathrow, Gatwick and Stansted, where the Secretary of State uses discretionary powers to impose noise regulations, most airports and airfields in the UK are regulated by the planning system, with variable results.
 Some airports have planning conditions or agreements limiting operating hours and numbers of movements for example, but others can operate under established use rights with few restrictions.
 In some cases, certain activities or developments can operate under deemed or temporary permissions that don’t even require a planning application.
 This means that many ongoing noise issues are dependent on local resolution between communities and airports.

 AEF’s role